intelops/compage/docs/blog/2023-03-15-use-k8s-custom-resources-as-persistence-layer-in-applications-.md

 tags: [k8s, custom-resources, applications]
 ---

-Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.

 We have been working on an open source project which runs on K8s cluster.
 We had a need to persist some data, we had two options.
 Either use a full-fledged database or store the data in some files in plain text format.